Eeysirhc/ergo-rpi/README.md

 # ergo-rpi

 This repo is primarily intended for developers running headless Raspberry Pi's (no desktop environment) and want to use the various Ergo services.
-With that said, individuals running the desktop version can easily follow this guide by running the same commands in their Pi terminal window.
+With that said, individuals with the desktop version can still follow this guide by executing the same commands in their Pi terminal window.

 ## [Ergo Node](https://github.com/ergoplatform/ergo)